arnaud-ma/Cubiomes.jl/README.md

 - **Readability and ease of use**: Julia is a high-level language, which makes the code easier to read and understand.
 Of course to be fast, it is sometimes necessary to write more complex code, but if it is simply to use an API (like the one of Cubiomes), it a very easy Python-like language (see the [examples](#examples))

-- **Performance**: Julia is almost as fast as C. For this case, it is in fact faster because uh so actually I don't know why lol but i always measure 2-3x speedup.
-In addition to this speedup, we can very easily add multireading.
+- **Performance**: Julia is almost as fast as C. For this case.
+For some cases it is in fact faster because of algorithm simplication.
+In addition to this, we can very easily add multireading.
 We'll see in the future to set it by default in certain cases.

 ## Installation